 Introverts Respond Differently to Rewards

-College Is Easier When You Own Being an Introvert
+Life Is Easier When You Own Being an Introvert

 That’s the advice I want to leave you with.
-Stop thinking something is wrong with you or feeling as though you’re missing out on the college experience.
-You get to decide what your experience will be, so make it a happy one.
-Don’t try to be the life of the party.
-Instead, be the go-to person that others seek out when they need academic help, a listening ear, or an insightful perspective.
-You will never run out of friends, I promise you that.
+Stop thinking something is wrong with you or feeling as though you’re missing out.
+You get to decide what your life will be, so make it a happy one.
+Don’t try to be a social butterfly.
+Instead, be the go-to person that others seek out when they need help, a listening ear, or an insightful perspective.
+Do that, and you will never run out of friends, I promise.